nh2/Abacus/README.md

 Usage
 ============

-Make a (single) selection, then `command + control + ]`.
+Make a selection, then `command + control + ]`.

 There's no Linux or Windows keymappings because I don't use these operating systems (at least not their GUIs) and have no idea what's appropriate for them.
 If you have suggestions, I'm all ears.

 Caveats
 ============

 I wrote this in one night and haven't tested it with complex selections or multi-character separators at all.
+The regex performing the tokenization is ridiculously simple and will probably need to be replaced with a real parser.
 I don't care if you like tabs or Windows line endings and don't bother with handling them.
 If it blows up on you, you can uninstall it.